kaleonearth/openLinks/README.md

     - Select the role of *Editor*.
     - Click *Continue*.
     - Click *Done*.
+    - In the [Service Accounts Page](https://console.cloud.google.com/iam-admin/serviceaccounts), click the link for the *Service Account* we will be using for authentication.
+    - Click the *Keys* tab.
+    - Click *Add Key*.
+Select *JSON*, then click *Create*.
+A JSON file will be created that we will use as *credentials.json*.
+This will be automatically downloaded into your Downloads directory.
-- Once created, formatting should look like:
+- Once the key is created, formatting should look like:
 <pre>
 <code>
 {